Phomhado/Portfolio/README.md

 # Portfolio
-Current (but old) Portfolio...
-I made this back when I was first learning Web Dev, so stay updated for a new and better Portfolio!
+Old Portfolio...
+I made this back when I was first learning Web Development so it was made with pure Html, Css and JS